puppetlabs/bolt/documentation/experimental_features.md

 ### What are policies?

 Configuration policies are public Puppet classes stored in the `manifests/` directory of modules on the modulepath.
 Just like other Puppet code, you can apply policies directly to one or more targets.

 ### Policies in a Bolt project's configuration file

 The project configuration file, `bolt-project.yaml`, supports a `policies` key which lists the policies available to a project.
 A Puppet class becomes a policy when you list it under the `policies` key.
 If you do not configure the `policies` key, no policies will be available for Bolt to apply.

 You can manually add policies to the `policies` key in `bolt-project.yaml`, or manage policies using the Bolt command line.
 The `policies` key supports glob patterns for easily listing multiple policies.
-For example, `bolt::project::*` includes both the `bolt::project::admin` and `bolt::project::sshkeys` policies.
+For example, `myproject::*` includes both the `myproject::admin` and `myproject::sshkeys` policies.

-The following configuration file makes the `bolt::project::admin` and `bolt::project::sshkeys` policies available to the project:
+The following configuration file makes the `myproject::admin` and `myproject::sshkeys` policies available to the project:
 ```
 ---
 # bolt-project.yaml
 name: myproject
 policies:
-- bolt::project::admin
+- myproject::admin
-- bolt::project::sshkeys
+- myproject::sshkeys
 ```

 ### Creating new policies

 You can use Bolt to create a new policy in your project and add it to the `policies` key in your project configuration.
-For example, to create a new project-level policy named `bolt::project::user`, run:
+For example, to create a new project-level policy named `myproject::user`, run:

 * _*nix shell command_
   ```
-  bolt policy new bolt::project::user
+  bolt policy new myproject::user
   ```

 * _PowerShell cmdlet_
   ```
-  New-BoltPolicy -Name bolt::project::user
+  New-BoltPolicy -Name myproject::user
   ```

 Bolt creates an empty class in the project's `manifests/` directory that you can